 Discriminated against during their careers and now denied a screening.
 Consequently we are unable to watch most of Gordon Heath’s performances.
 But here he is in a tiny role as a postman in the 1969 film ‘Staircase’.

 Even this gay-themed film is never seen on British television nowadays.
-Probably because having straight actors playing campy characters in an argumentative gay relationship doesn’t fit the modern agenda.
+Probably because having straight actors playing campy characters in an argumentative gay relationship, one of them awaiting a summons from the magistrates court for “cottaging”, doesn’t fit the modern agenda.
 The last broadcast on terrestrial TV seems to have been on Channel 4 in 1992.
 Nor is the film available on DVD.

 It’s tempting to think that Gordon Heath might have taken this role because of the groundbreaking (for the time) gay storyline of the film.
 But it turns out that it was shot in Paris because Richard Burton and Rex Harrison didn’t want to fall foul of Britain’s punitive tax regime at the time.

 Heath was a local in Paris and no doubt knew the Caribbean accent only too well, as his father was from Barbados.